 - The catalog will only contain one entry during incremental backup with rollback disabled.
-Each new version catalog will replace the previous one. - Disabling rollback is not supported when backup to tape is selected. - Disabling rollback is not supported when FTP backup is selected. - Backup without rollback is not supported backing up to Online

-• Backup without rollback is not supported when media is not re-writable, or if the user does not have delete permission on the destination.

-- To backup to CD/DVD with rollback disabled, media needs to be re-writable and packet writing enabled. - Backup without rollback is not supported when spanning to more than one location
+Each new version catalog will replace the previous one. - Disabling rollback is not supported when FTP or Amazon S3 Media types are selected. - Backup without rollback is not supported when media is not re-writable, or if the user does not have delete permission on the destination. - To backup to CD/DVD with rollback disabled, media needs to be re-writable and packet writing enabled. - Backup without rollback is not supported when spanning to more than one location